What Is a Boiler?

 Similarly, the water tubes inside the furnace heat up when a fuel source is burnt.
 Once more, steam is produced and is pushed downstream as the water boils.

-Although a water-tube boiler is more complicated to build and the water quality might be a limiting issue, it is more thermally efficient than a fire-tube boiler.
+Although a water tube boiler is more complicated to build and the quality of the water might be a limiting issue, it is more thermally efficient than a fire tube boiler.

 For best results, the water might need to be filtered.